Raymond Lee Stewart: Trial, imprisonment, and execution

 Stewart was tried and convicted of three of the four murders he committed in Illinois and for the two murders he committed in Wisconsin.
 He was sentenced to two consecutive life terms for the murders he committed in Wisconsin and sentenced to death for the murders he committed in Illinois.
 During one of his murder trials in April 1982, Stewart fled the courtroom and attempted to hide in an oilcan.
 He sustained a shoulder wound during his escape attempt.

-After exhausting all of his appeals, Stewart had an execution date set.
-At a clemency hearing with the Illinois Prisoner Review Board, Stewart submitted a 15 minute taped statement.
+After exhausting his appeals, Stewart had an execution date set.
+At a clemency hearing with the Illinois Prisoner Review Board, Stewart submitted a 15-minute taped statement.
 He claimed that he hated white people at the time of the murders, since white people were responsible for the deaths of his childhood idols, John F. Kennedy and Martin Luther King Jr. Some noted that this did not fully explain what he had done since Stewart's first two victims, Fredd and Pearson, were both black.
 Stewart also mentioned the incidents with his girlfriend and landlord, as well as his anger over his robbery conviction.
 After explaining himself, Stewart expressed remorse, saying "All these crimes were morally and legally wrong.
 I want to apologize."
 He admitted that he personally believed that he deserved what he was getting, saying "The victims had not done anything to me.
 It was as if I was playing games with the police.
 In my way of thinking, I deserve the death penalty."

 At his clemency hearing, Constance Mitchell, the cousin of Willie Fredd and mother of Albert Pearson, supported Stewart's bid to receive a positive recommendation from the board for his sentence to be commuted to life in prison without parole, as she did not believe in capital punishment.
 "I believe with all my heart that my son is in heaven," Mitchell said.
 She said she opposed the death penalty and that only God has the right to take a life away.
 "I must learn to forgive him or I will carry this pain with me until I die," she said.
 However, most of the other relatives of Stewart's victims were adamantly opposed to clemency.